 Show Notes

 The root of our trouble here is all-or-nothing thinking.
 We are not aware that the doubting part is just that—a part.
-There is a greater whole and it is full of contradictory currents.
-So fear not, there is another part that does believe.
-Sure, it might be the size of a mustard seed.
-But that part does have faith.
+That there is a greater whole, full of contradictory currents.

 Listen and learn more.